Stock Dividends: Definition / Meaning

 Better Investment Opportunities

 The company may be confronted with promising investment opportunities and may be confident of generating higher returns.
-In such a case there lies more value to the cash at hand when invested in such ventures rather than simply being paid out as dividends.
-In the meanwhile, to retain the trust of the shareholders and investors the company may declare stock dividends.
-The high yielding avenues in which the cash is invested would eventually strengthen the market price of the stock.
-This in return, finally rewards the stockholders in the form of capital appreciation.
+In such a case, more value lies in cash at hand when invested in such ventures than being paid out as dividends.
+Meanwhile, to retain the trust of the shareholders and investors, the company may declare stock dividends.
+The high-yielding avenues in which the cash is invested would eventually strengthen the market price of the stock.
+This, in return, finally rewards the stockholders in the form of capital appreciation.

 Impact on Shareholders Wealth

 The declaration of stock dividends has effectively no impact on the shareholder’s wealth.
 While the total number of stocks held increases on paper, its total value remains unchanged.
 This is because the cost of acquisition of the additional stocks received as the dividend is nil.

 For example, Mr. Roy holds 500 stocks of a company acquired at $25 per stock.
 Therefore, the total value of holding at the time of acquisition is (500*25) $12500.
 Now the company declares a stock dividend of 2 for every 5 stocks held.
 Thus the stock dividend received by Mr. Roy is (500/5 * 2) 200 stocks, the cost of which is zero.
 The total holding of Mr. Roy now stands at 700 stocks acquired at $12500.

 Impact on EPS